 Tabbouleh or Tabouli or Tabouleh

-They all are the same!
-Spell it the way you like, that doesn’t affect its taste and deliciousness.
+They all are same!
+Spell it the way you like, that doesn't affect its taste and deliciousness.
 It continues to be a staple dish of Lebanese people and they just love it.
-It’s just that different people in different areas of the Middle East pronounce it and spell it differently.
+Its just that different people in different areas of Middle East pronounce it and spell it differently.

 Other than the spellings, there are some other minor variations, like some people:

-Herbs like mint, parsley, and Vinaigrette dressing lend it an altogether different and yummy taste.
+Herbs like mint, parsley and Vinaigrette dressing lends it an altogether different and yummy taste.

 As far as nutritional value is concerned, I don’t think I need to say anything.